abesnier/docker-guacamole/README.md

 Alpine | N/A | guacamole:1.5.5-alpine | guacamole:1.5.5-alpine-pg15 | guacamole:1.5.5-alpine-pg16

 # What's- new / Changelog
+**2024-01-21** - Modified building process by simplifying Dockerfiles and docker-compose, etc...
+This allows me to build faster and save CPU usage!
+This does not change the content of the images, but will allow me to update faster!

 **2024-01-20** - PG17 images seem to be working ok, so please consider them available.
 Also, updated to PostgreSQL JDBC 42.7.5.

 **2024-01-15** - Testing images with PostGreSQL 17 (alpine, ubuntu and github variants)